Silviu-Andrei/CodilityLessons/README.md

-Solutions to Codility Lessons JavaScript (all of them are done by me):
+Solutions to Codility Lessons in JavaScript (all of them are done by me):
 ## ITERATIONS

 **BinaryGap** - 100% score solution.